 I love working with graduate students, and am particularly equipped & excited to supervise students working on phonetic and phonological variation, language change over the lifespan, second dialect acquisition, and language & place.
-Typically my students enroll in the Georgetown PhD program as part of the Sociolinguistics concentration, though I often serve on dissertation committees for those in the Theoretical Linguistics concentration as well.
+If you are interested in working with me on one or some of these topics, here are some things to know:

-Some things about me as a graduate advisor and what I value:
+• Some things about me as a graduate advisor and what I value:

 I aim to give my students the support and perspective they need to produce meaty, intriguing, rigorous academic work while also maintaining a good life (which includes physical and mental health).